 Do you think it looks like a spider?

 Named as the Kijang in its country of origin, the Toyota-made Asian Utility Vehicle bore the name of “Tamaraw” when it was sold here in the Philippines from 1977 to 2002.

 It's rough around the edges, but it certainly is tough

 Just like the native species of dwarf buffalo it was named after, it was stout, tough, and reliable.
 Of note, the Tamaraw vehicle was a bit on the slow side.
 But you know what they say, slow and steady always wins the race.

 The word Cayman is the alternate spelling of Caiman.
 If you don’t know what a Caiman is, it’s a species of crocodile that inhabits the rivers and lakes of Central and South America.
 It usually gets to its prey through lightning-fast ambush tactics.

-Like the Caiman, the Porsche Cayman is deceptively fast.
+Like the Caiman, the Porsche Cayman for sale is deceptively fast.
 We say that since many that are unfamiliar with this car will often overlook it in favor of its larger and faster 911 brother.

 It might be smaller than the 911, but don't underestimate the Porsche Cayman